pranomostro/script/README.md

 	requires ogg123
 * rip NAME DIR: rips a cd into a flac file. requires cdparanoia and flac
+* sal: sort the input lines after their length
 * sts [ARGS]: starts an instance of the sam text editor in the background
 * r FILES: moves file(s) to ~/trash
 * tb: launches the Tor browser